 It’s Now a Tradition

-The last two years we’ve spent Thanksgiving Day cooking a less than traditional Thanksgiving meal, but with traditional ingredients.
-Read more about from our post last year, New Thanksgiving Tradition.
+The last two years we have spent Thanksgiving Day cooking a less than traditional Thanksgiving meal, but with traditional ingredients.
+Read more about this from our post last year, New Thanksgiving Tradition.

 Keith plans the main meal and I assist him in making it.
 I also have a few appetizers and snacks available.
 We basically snack for lunch as we are prepping the meal.
 Then we spend the day cooking and relaxing.
 Our friend, Randy, also joins us since his family lives out of state.
 Everyone Skypes with family when it’s convenient.

 It’s a very laid back day and we enjoy the slow pace of it.
 We’ve spent plenty of Thanksgivings rushing from one family event to other and although we’d prefer to be with family, it’s a nice to have this time to slow down and reflect.
 Knowing that we will return to Indiana in a few years helps put this into perspective.

 Keith decided Thanksgiving 2018 would have a Chinese spin on turkey, stuffing and cranberry sauce.
 He began brainstorming some ideas and even asked Yi for advice when he came to visit in October.
 By the week of Thanksgiving, Keith had the menu planned and the grocery list written.

 Preparing for the Meal